analytical/test_cloud/content/home/talks.md

 date = "2016-04-20T00:00:00"
 draft = false

-title = "Próximos Cursos"
+title = "Conferencias y Presentaciones" subtitle = ""
-subtitle = "Facultad de Ciencias Químicas y Farmacéuticas - Universidad de Chile" widget = "talks"
+widget = "talks"

 # Order that this section will appear in.